 All UC LEADS scholars participate in two summer research experiences.
 The first takes place on the scholar’s home campus and the second summer research experience occurs at another UC campus.
 Scholars must commit to working full time on a research project during the summer (40 hours/week).
 They receive a summer stipend of $3,500 and housing or housing compensation.

 Scholars are encouraged to participate in and present their research at professional or scientific meetings and conferences.
 UC LEADS provides financial support for registration, travel, and lodging accommodations.

 Program Eligibility and Requirements

-- Be enrolled in or about to be enrolled in a UC Merced undergraduate degree program in the sciences, technology, engineering or mathematics;
+- Must be enrolled a UC Merced undergraduate degree program until Fall 2023 in the sciences, technology, engineering or mathematics (STEM);

-- Have a cumulative GPA of 3.0 or higher; and
+- Have a cumulative GPA of 3.0 or higher (preferred); and

-- Be able to demonstrate potential for success in a graduate program
+- Be able to demonstrate the potential for success in a graduate program